CharlesBrendan/cyclistic_bike_ride/README.md

 **LIBRARIES USED FOR THE PROJECT**

-python
+python,
-SQL
+SQL,
-pandas as pd
+pandas as pd,
-numpy as ny
+numpy as NY,
-matplotlib.pyplot as plt
+matplotlib.pyplot as plt,
-seaborn as sns
+seaborn as sns.

 **SHARE STAGE**

-After the data has been analyzed it is shared using R and Tableau which enhances better visualization, understanding, and presentation. more Tableau viz can be viewed here.
+After the data has been analyzed it is shared using Python and Tableau which enhances better visualization, understanding, and presentation. more Tableau viz can be viewed here.

 **ACT STAGE**